pardus-nosystemd/pardus-build/README.md

 # Pardus build
-Clone of official pardus xfce iso without debian-installer.
-This project is not official build.
+**Unofficial** Clone of pardus xfce iso.
+This project **is not official** build.

+This build is experimental so may not working good...

 ## Build:
 Run this as command root: